epstabler/star/README.md

 ## prolog/

-Simple, first SWI-Prolog 9.x implementation of rule R and a simple syntax to prosodic structure transducer.
+Simple, first SWI-Prolog 9.x implementation of rule R and a simple syntax to prosodic structure transducer that derives the prosodic structures in Figure 1b and Figure 5.

+Besides a grammar that derives examples of Irish coordination in the paper, some other toy example grammars are provided, including and a grammar that derives the XX copy language.
 There is also an extension of the R implementation to handle the example in Appendix B.

-Some tiny example grammars are provided, including a grammar that derives examples of Irish coordination in the paper, and a grammar that derives the XX copy language.

 ## python/

 Python 3.x CKY-like parser for *-MG, implementing rule K (without head movement).
 Some tiny example grammars are provided, including a grammar that derives examples of Irish coordination in the paper, and a grammar that derives the XX copy language.

 An implementation of deterministic unranked extended multi bottom-up tree transducers.